EzioisAwesome56/smm4j/readme.md

 Super Mario Maker for Java (or smm4j), is a basic library that gathers information about levels from the bookmark site using a level id.
 It is powered by jsoup.
+## Notice
+You may be banned from accessing the Bookmark site for using this.
+It is unknown whether or not this is the cause, but just be careful.
 ## Installation
 First, add this to your maven pom.xml
 ```xml